ChrisCrewdson/implay/README.md

 ```

-5. Build & Run!
+* Build & Run!

 ## Usage

 You can send a song in two ways:

-1. Go to your agent's URL and write a song using the text box and `Play`
+* Go to your agent's URL and write a song using the text box and `Play`
-2. Tweet a song using the hashtag you provided in `_SEARCH_TERM`,
+* Tweet a song using the hashtag you provided in `_SEARCH_TERM`,
    all @mentions and #tags will be stripped from input.

 ## Song storage on Firebase

-You can set predefined songs in firebase.
+You can set predefined songs in Firebase.
 A sample JSON dump is in
 `firebase-samples.json` which you can import into Firebase using the
 `Import JSON` function.